RoBorregos/Home-Docs/docs/Areas/HRI.md

 This document provides detailed documentation on the ROS nodes, their purpose, and usage.
 It covers all the ROS nodes and their tasks, providing comprehensive instructions for running the system.

-## Achievements from 2024
-This year, after being accepted to participate in RoboCup 2024 held in Eindhoven, Netherlands, the team focused on developing a robust and reliable set of software modules, tailored to the specific needs for the tasks for the updated rulebook.
-This approach had the purpose of showcasing a functional robot for both the Mexican Robotics Tournament (April; Monterrey, Mexico) and the RoboCup (July; Eindhoven, Netherlands).

-The robot was renamed as FRIDA (Friendly Robotic Interactive Domestic Assistant), an acronym reflecting the purpose of the robot, and the name in reference to Mexican culture.

-With the vast knowledge acquired during the international tournament, the team defined the new objectives for the remainder of the year to be: an increased focus on research and literature review, and centralized and offline refactorization of the software and systems.

-## Human-Robot Interaction
-### Natural Language Processing
-Following the update of the GPSR task, a new model was fine-tuned to cover more complex scenarios, using the GPT-3.5 API as the base.
-The package `frida_language_processing` was created, with the command interpreter capable of storing context throughout the execution, a cleaner implementation of the embeddings match process for actual items in the scene, and specific features for the Receptionist task.

-### Speech
-The speech package was enhanced to include various functionalities such as audio capturing, text-to-speech, keyword spotting, and speech-to-text using the Whisper model.

 ## ROS Nodes in `ws/src/frida_language_processing/scripts`